The House is on summer break, scheduled to return Sept. 15

 Mr. Speaker, the third petition is with respect to forced organ harvesting and trafficking.

-The petitioners call on the government in the House to support Bill S-204, which would combat organ harvesting and trafficking by making it a criminal offence for a person to go abroad and receive an organ without consent.
+The petitioners call on the government in the House to support Bill S-204, which would combat organ harvesting and trafficking by making it a criminal offence for a person to go abroad and receive an organ without consent from the donor.

 Human Organ TraffickingPetitionsRoutine Proceedings